Created by the Ask Leif Team — Reviewed and Edited by Shane

 Prepare for one of the planet's most extraordinary wildlife spectacles in Katmai National Park.
 This 3-day adventure puts you front and center with massive brown bears as they feast on leaping sockeye salmon at Brooks Falls, a truly primal and unforgettable experience.

 Accessing Katmai is an adventure in itself, a journey by bush plane over vast, roadless tundra, hinting at the untamed wilderness that awaits.
 Once you land at Brooks Camp, a mandatory bear safety orientation ensures you're prepared to share this extraordinary habitat responsibly.
-The elevated viewing platforms at Brooks Falls and the Lower River offer unparalleled, safe vantage points to observe bears fishing, playing, and interacting in their natural environment.
+The elevated viewing platforms at Dumpling Mountain and the Lower River offer unparalleled, safe vantage points to observe bears fishing, playing, and interacting in their natural environment.
 You'll witness the intricate dance between predator and prey, the subtle hierarchies among bears, and the sheer abundance of life that defines this incredible ecosystem.
 It's an intimate look into a world few ever get to experience, a true privilege.

 Beyond the iconic bears, Katmai holds another geological marvel: the Valley of Ten Thousand Smokes.
 This otherworldly landscape, born from the colossal 1912 Novarupta eruption, is a stark contrast to the lush riverbanks but equally captivating.
 A bus tour into this ash-filled valley reveals canyons carved by time and volcanic forces, offering a glimpse into the Earth's raw power.
 From the thundering falls to the silent, stark beauty of the volcanic plains, Katmai is a place of dramatic contrasts and unforgettable moments.
 This isn't just a trip; it's an immersion into one of the planet's last truly wild places, an experience that will redefine your understanding of nature's grandeur.